 Publish writing once a week.
 My biggest creative ambition for the 2019.
 This post will count as #1 (yes, I’m starting two weeks into the year.
 Better late than never).
 Despite doubting my talents and whether I have anything worthwhile to say, I want to write more.
 This only happens through practice, so whether here on my personal site or via Medium I’m planning to publish new writing every week.
 Putting this system into place means that by the end of the year I will be a better writer, at least more so than before writing 50 pieces of work.
 The payday for my words may be non-existent, but the personal benefits (a reason to practice, a deadline, 50 chances to put ideas into the world) will boost my skills, audience and ‘identity capital.’

 Attend a photography / creative conference.
 Will be a fun way to engage with the creative community and learn more about the industry.

 Cook one new meal every month.
 Oh, to be able to cook 12 full new meals!
 Current kitchen definitely routine needs some TLC.
 And they can’t all be pasta.

 Publish a second zine.
 The process of creating my first was delightful, and I’m planning to have another out soon.
 Watch this space, just not too closely.

 Delete social media for a month.
-I love social media but de-stress just thinking about a phone free of apps.
+I de-stress just thinking about a phone free of apps.